camunda/camunda-docs/docs/components/best-practices/development/connecting-the-workflow-engine-with-your-world.md

 ## Connectors

 The glue code is relatively simple, but you need to write code.
-Sometimes you might prefer using an out-of-the-box component, connecting Zeebe with the technology you need just by configuration.
+You might prefer using an out-of-the-box component, connecting Zeebe with the technology you need just by configuration.
 This component is called a **Connector**.

 A Connector can be uni or bidirectional and is typically one dedicated application that implements the connection that translates in one or both directions of communication.
 Such a Connector might also be helpful in case integrations are not that simple anymore.